The dead Russian cosmonauts

 aware of their actual progress.
 In the heat of the Cold War this was fertile

 ground for rumours.
 Many a Russian cosmonaut has perished in this period.
-All

-having all kind of radio equipment listening to Russian satellite
+amateurs having all kind of radio equipment listening to Russian satellite

 communications.
-One team was specifically sure about their claim, because they
+One team was specifically sure about their claim, because

-they also heard singing.
+since they also heard singing.

-Since the fall of the communist government, most of the Soviet space program has
+Since the fall of the communist government, most of the Soviet space program

-become known.
+has become known.
 There have been victims, even many of them, in two launch

 failures, all concerning ground personal.
 Four cosmonauts have died while on